ysinnema/CNProject_13/README.md

 ## Running the code

-To run the code and launch the application, the file server.py should be ran.
+To run the code and launch the application, the file server.py should be run.
 Then client.py needs to be executed on another terminal.
 This creates a new user.
 Run client.py again to create another user.
 The program has been tested on Windows and other operating systems should not have a problem until python libraries are compatible .